Morley Safer: The Morley Safer Award for Outstanding Reporting

 In January 2019, the Morley Safer Award was created and sent out its inaugural call for entries.
 A program of The University of Texas at Austin's Briscoe Center for American History, where Safer's archival papers are preserved, the Safer Award seeks to recognize a story or series of stories of creativity, vision and integrity.
 The award is presented at a luncheon in Manhattan each fall.

 Personal life

 He married Jane Fearer, an anthropology student, in 1968 in London, where he was serving as bureau chief for CBS News.
 Their daughter, Sarah Alice Anne Safer, is a 1992 graduate of Brown University and a freelance journalist.

 Safer maintained dual Canadian/American citizenship.

 Death

 Safer died at his New York home from pneumonia on May 19, 2016, just eight days after announcing his retirement from 60 Minutes following 46 seasons with the show.
 Four days prior to his death, CBS aired a special 60 Minutes episode covering Safer's 61-year journalism career.
-Safer was laid to rest at Roselawn Avenue Cemetery in Toronto.
+Safer is buried at Roselawn Avenue Cemetery in Toronto.